comperiosearch/vagrant-elk-box-ansible/README.md

 Other providers, like VMWare may work, not tested!

 ## Checkout the project
-This repo now uses submodules.
+This repo uses git submodules.
-IMPORTANT!!
-You MUST checkout the submodules or nothing will work.
+To clone the repo, use the --recurse-submodules option.
+The submodules contain role definitions and nothing will work without that, unfortunately.

     git clone --recurse-submodules  https://github.com/comperiosearch/vagrant-elk-box-ansible.git